-My life’s goal is to truly understand the brain, its organization, its inner workings, and how it gives rise to thought, perception, and behavior.
+My goal is to understand how the developing brain is organized.
 As a neuroscientist, I’ve interrogated brain function using a range of techniques aimed at understanding different properties of the brain – functional imaging in humans, single unit recordings during behavior, and whole-cell electrophysiology.
 You can read more about my experience and how it shaped me as a scientist over here.

 Recently, I’ve been thinking about the diversity of cell types in the human brain.
 During development, each of us begins as a single-celled zygote, which divides and eventually gives rise to every neuron in the brain (not to mention every other cell in our body), each with an identical genetic code.
 Yet, despite identical genetics, the neurons in our brain are remarkably diverse at the molecular level – diversity that defines unique cellular properties (think morphology, localization, projection profile, and neurotransmitter type for example) that can be used to classify the mature cell into a category of cell-type.
 Once selected, a given neuron’s cell-type identity remains remarkably constant throughout life.
-This cellular diversity is absolutely foundational to the organization of neural networks in our brain, those that underlie perception and thought and make us human – all this from cells with identical genetic starting material.
-To me, the determination of cellular identity is then the ultimate question of genetics versus environment.
+This cellular diversity is foundational to the organization of neural networks in our brain, those that underlie perception and thought – all this from cells with identical genetic starting material.
 How might we understand the development of cellular identity at the molecular level?